BzGEO/Geo_AI_compendium/Updates.md

 <!-- []() (*source: x, 2026*) -->

+## Updates: 07.08.2026
+1. Esri recently published the following article, which is relevant to GeoAI: [Trusting Data: New Guardrails for the AI Era](https://www.esri.com/about/newsroom/publications/wherenext/ai-geospatial-data-trust) (*source: Esri, 2026*).

 ## Updates: 02.08.2026
 1. On the **AI boom** in general: [Larry Ellison Bet It All on the A.I.
 Boom.
 Will He Be the Face of the A.I.
 Bubble?](https://www.nytimes.com/2026/07/31/magazine/larry-ellison-ai-oracle.html) (*paywalled*) (*source: the New York Times, 2026*).